catalystneuro/spike-sorting-hackathon/projects/quality-metric-in-si/README.md

 [Back to the projects list](../../)

-# Quality metric in SpikeInterface
+# Quality metrics in SpikeInterface

 ## Key Investigators